Module 3.1: What is Observability?

 Did You Know?

-Google’s Dapper paper (2010) introduced distributed tracing to the industry.
-It showed how Google traces requests across thousands of services to understand behavior.
-This paper inspired Zipkin, Jaeger, and eventually OpenTelemetry.
+- Google’s Dapper paper, published to the industry in 2010, formally introduced the concept of distributed tracing to the wider engineering world.
+It detailed exactly how Google traces massive requests across thousands of internal services to understand emergent behavior.
+This groundbreaking paper directly inspired open-source projects like Zipkin, Jaeger, and eventually the OpenTelemetry standard.

-The term “pillars” (logs, metrics, traces) has been criticized by observability practitioners.
-Charity Majors argues they’re not pillars but rather different views of the same events.
-The “pillar” framing can lead teams to treat them as separate silos instead of integrated data.
+- The term “pillars” (referring to logs, metrics, and traces) has been heavily criticized by observability practitioners since around 2018.
+Industry leaders like Charity Majors argue they are not independent pillars, but rather different views of the exact same underlying events.
+The rigid “pillar” framing often leads engineering teams to erroneously treat them as separate silos instead of deeply integrated data streams.

-Twitter famously had a “Fail Whale” page during outages in its early days.
-The engineering team couldn’t debug distributed issues because they lacked observability—they had monitoring but couldn’t answer “why.”
-This drove major investments in distributed tracing that later influenced the industry.
+- Twitter famously utilized a “Fail Whale” error page during massive, cascading outages in its early days (around 2008).
+The engineering team couldn’t effectively debug their rapidly expanding distributed issues because they fundamentally lacked observability—they possessed basic monitoring, but couldn’t answer the crucial question of “why.”
+This painful operational reality drove major, urgent investments in distributed tracing infrastructure that later influenced the entire tech industry.

 Common Mistakes